GradientFlow-ai/terraform/README.md

 These should be set as local variables - but still pulled from the environment - to improve visibility but [there is a bug](https://github.com/integrations/terraform-provider-github/issues/1592).

+## Github Actions

+I hit odd bugs locally and no longer trust this dev environment (the S3 bucket was )

 ## Organization

 Whenever you add a subfolder, you must add to `submodules.tf`.
 Otherwise, when you turn terraform commands from the root, terraform will not find your submodule.